denniesia/beaunity/docs/project_structure/interaction_app.md

     ).exists()
 ````

-*has_joined(user, model_name, obj_id)* - Checks whether the user has joined an event or challenge based on the provided
+`has_joined()` - Checks whether the user has joined an event or challenge based on the provided
 model_name and object ID.
 Returns True if the user is a participant.

 ````python